Rllyyy/Internet-Check/README.md

 <!--Servers-->
 <details>
-  <summary> <span style="font-size:22px; font-weight: bolder; color: black">Select Servers To Ping</span></summary>
+  <summary> <b>Edit Servers that are Pinged</b></summary>
   Create a value tag and write the the ip address inside.
-Only add Ip-addresses to this list and not domain names like www.example.com so the router or dns server doesn't return a false value.
-The application automatically detects if a server has been added or removed but for now it needs to be restarted.
+Only add IP addresses to this list and not domain names (like www.example.com) so the router or dns server doesn't return a false value.
+The application automatically detects if a server has been added or removed when the user clicks on the start button.
+Please make sure to save the XML file in beforehand.
   <p>

 ```xml